Are you considering the idea of taking your small business online?

-- How much time you can put into developing your site
+- How much time you have available

-- Your business priorities
+- Your priorities

-- Your technical skills
+- Your skill level

-- and so on …
+- etc …

 Before planning your website you need to plan your digital business and ask questions about the capabilities of your business to manage and grow a digital presence.